levin-riegner/flutter-template/README.md

 - You can access the theme properties accross the project using `ThemeProvider.theme.type.property`.
 > You can see more information around theming [on the plugin repository](https://github.com/levin-riegner/flutter-design-system).

+- [ ] Use with Provider

 ### Analytics
-- Firebase Analytics is available in the project for tracking events.
-- An [Analytics](lib/util/integrations/analytics.dart) class wrapper is provided to support multiple Analytics services.
+An [Analytics](lib/util/integrations/analytics.dart) class wrapper is provided to support multiple Analytics services.
-- Add all Events and Parameters inside `AnalyticsEvent` and `AnalyticsParameter`.
+1. Add all Events and Parameters inside `AnalyticsEvent` and `AnalyticsParameter`.
-- Track events using `Analytics.trackEvent(name, parameters)`.
+2. Track events using `Analytics.trackEvent(name, parameters)`.

+Firebase Analytics is already installed in the project.

 ### App Environments
 This project supports 2 environments: